This FAQ page will answer questions people have regarding the Theatre.

 Who will run the theater day to day?

-- – Our current manager/creative director is Amy DeLuca, supported by a group of staff and volunteers.
+- – Our current general manager is Sunshine Knight, supported by a group of staff and volunteers.

 What kind of programming will the theater run?
 Will it remain as an “arts” theater or will it now offer first run movies?

 - – The formula of first run and independent movies and documentaries combined with live music, community theater, TV events and strong concession sales are all vital parts to the theater’s success.
 We welcome feedback on your favorite programming.

 How will the FOPT work to gather community input about programming?
 How can community members voice their desires and preferences?

 - – Suggestions are always welcome.
-Talk to Amy or Elaine or email the FOPT.
+Talk to Sunshine or Elaine or email the FOPT.

 Will the Paradise collaborate with other nonprofits such as the Blue Sage to compliment vs. compete?

 - -YES.
 We have begun conversations with the Blue Sage and other groups.
 We all recognize that collaboration is in the best interest of the community.